simobevilacqua/WordChecker/README.md

 Application developed for the course "Algorithms and Data Structures" of the Polytechnic of Milan.

 ## Goal
-The main goal of the project is to create a system that checks the correspondence between two words of same length.
+The main goal of the project is to create a system that checks the correspondence between two words of same length by using some optimized algorithms and data structures.
+The quality of the application is measured using some test cases making sure to complete the execution within predefined time and space limits.

 ## Description
 The application takes in input the words length and the set of words (dictionary) that will be used during the execution.